moov-io/terms-dictionary/README.md

 - **processor**<a id="processor"></a>: A third party that is designated by a merchant to handle credit card and debit card transactions between that merchant and its customers.
 They are often broken down into two types: front-end processors and back-end processors.

+- **program manager**<a id="program manager"></a>: the entity responsible to an issuing bank for ensuring all risk and compliance requirements, network rules, and other standards are upheld for a particular card program.

 - **procure-to-pay**<a id="procure-to-pay"></a>: The process of purchasing and paying for goods and services from vendors.
 This usually refers to an automated system that integrates procurement with accounts payable.

 - **RDFI (Receiving Depository Financial Institution)**<a id="odfi"></a>: An RDFI receives ACH entries from an ACH operator and credits or debits their customer's (receiver's) account as needed.